 In 2010, a few members of the ensemble were cast in a Disney show featuring the talents of a Los Angeles based singer named Meloney Collins.
 The Strutters so enjoyed making music with Mel that it wasn’t long before the band decided they wanted to create their own show to feature Ms. Collin’s vocal stylings.
 The new production, entitled “Shiny Stockings” focuses on classic melodies popularized by the great songstresses of the golden age of jazz.
 Feel the searing rhythms of “Sing, Sing, Sing” and “Caravan”, savor the lush harmonies of “Stardust”, and reminisce to “Don’t Get Around Much Anymore” and “A Tisket A Tasket”.
 Together, the Strutters and Ms. Collins create an exciting musical experience which breathes new life into melodies which have established themselves as a permanent part of the American cultural landscape.
-The show will tour in spring of 2013 and reach over 50 communities in 15 states.
-The Side Street Strutters have now performed over 500 concerts and school outreach programs in 49 states and 9 countries.
+The show will tour in spring of 2013 and reached over 50 communities in 15 states.
+The Side Street Strutters have now performed more 1000 concerts and school outreach programs in 50 states and 9 countries.
 With their growing popularity and mounting accomplishments, one thing is certain: They love this music!

 Whether performing in Europe, the White House, or on your concert stage, the Side Street Stutters create a lasting impression in the hearts of people everywhere.
 They welcome the opportunity to bring their dazzling showmanship, personable humor, and outstanding musicianship to your community.
 With their popularity and accomplishments, one thing is certain: They love this music!